p5quared/decanter/README.md

 ## Usage

 Before you can do much of anything, you need to setup Decanter via `decanter setup`.
-You will be prompted to

-To view an overview, use `decanter -h`.
+To view a command overview, use `decanter -h`.

 Some examples are: